MIT-TESSE/goseek-challenge/Instructions.md

 docker build -t goseek-base .
 ```

-6. In order to run the perception pipeline, you will need another docker image with [Kimera](https://github.com/MIT-SPARK/Kimera).
+__NOTE__: In order to run the perception pipeline, you will need another docker image with [Kimera](https://github.com/MIT-SPARK/Kimera).
 Directions for building this image (named `goseek-kimera`) will be poster at a later time.

 ## Usage